Moofbytes/PyGAF/docs/index.rst

 PyGAF is a Python package for evaluation and display of analytic solutions for groundwater flow.
 The package name is an acronym of ``Py``\ thon ``G``\ roundwater ``A``\ nalytic ``F``\ flow.

-PyGAF's documentation is hosted on Read the Docs.

 .. note::

    This project is under active development.